apache/spark/README.md

     library(SparkR)
     sc <- sparkR.init(master="local")

-SparkR also comes with several sample programs in the `examples` directory.
+SparkR comes with several sample programs in the `examples` directory.
 To run one of them, use `./sparkR <filename> <args>`.
 For example:

     ./sparkR examples/pi.R local[2]